 Applications will be accepted beginning the first business day following release of this NOFA and must be received by HCD no later than 5:00 p.m.
-Pacific Standard Time on Thursday, May 30, 2019.
-HCD will only accept applications through postal carriers that provide date stamp verification confirming delivery to HCD's office, such as U.S. Postal Service, UPS, FedEx or other carrier services.
-Please contact HCD if delivery is not completed by fault of the private courier/U.S. Postal Service.
+Pacific Standard Time on Thursday, May 28, 2020.
+HCD will only accept applications through postal carriers that provide date stamp verification confirming delivery to HCD's office, such as U.S. Postal Service, UPS, FedEx.
 Personal deliveries are not accepted.
 The delivery address is:

-Department of Housing and Community Development Division of Financial Assistance, NOFA Unit Emergency Solutions Grants Program 2020 W. El Camino Avenue.
-Suite 500 Sacramento, CA 95833
+California Department of Housing and Community Development Division of Financial Assistance, Federal Programs Branch Emergency Solutions Grants Program 2020 W. El Camino Avenue, Suite 150 Sacramento, CA 95833